High Dimensional Mode Hunting Using Pettiest Components Analysis: Simulation

 \section{Simulation}

-We generate a dataset with 300 observations and 100 dimensions, which follow the multivariate normal distribution $\mathcal{N}_p (0, \Sigma)$.
+We generated a dataset with 300 observations and 100 dimensions, which follows the multivariate normal distribution $\mathcal{N}_p (0, \Sigma)$.
 The covariance matrix $\Sigma$ is assumed to have its first two diagonal elements as 1, and cov($x_1,x_2$)$= 0.7$; the last two diagonal elements are 12 with cov($x_{99}, x_{100}$)$= 8$; the remaining diagonal elements are 6 and all other places are 0.
-A pure PRIM, no rotation nor reduction, with ten iterations of covering, is then applied for contrast purposes.
-The result is shown in Fig. \ref{Fig.prim} for the first two dimension.
-We now standardize the dataset to use the correlation matrix and apply the rotation in the direction of the eigenvectors.
-Once the rotation is performed, the two new variables with larger variances are the principal components, and the two variables with smaller variances are the pettiest components.
-The next step is to run both PRIM and fastPRIM on the two principal components and the two pettiest components, both with $\beta = 0.1$.
+A pure PRIM, no rotation nor reduction, with ten iterations of covering, was then applied for contrast purposes.
+The result is shown in Fig. \ref{Fig.prim} for the first two dimensions.
+We next standardized the dataset to use the correlation matrix and apply the rotation in the direction of the eigenvectors.
+Once the rotation was performed, the two new variables with larger variances are the principal components, and the two variables with smaller variances are the pettiest components.
+The next step was to run both PRIM and fastPRIM on the two principal components and the two pettiest components, both with $\beta = 0.1$.
 The results are shown in Fig. \ref{Fig.main}.
 Each box results from a whole peeling period and the order of the boxes after ten stages of covering is shown by grading color.
-The fastPRIM algorithm exhibits nested rectangular boxes instead of the PRIM's messy ones with.
-There is a striking difference in both algorithms results between principal and pettiest components: the final boxes obtained by fastPRIM are almost five times smaller than those of its competitor.
+The fastPRIM algorithm exhibited nested rectangular boxes in contrast with the PRIM's messy ones.
+There is a striking difference in the result of both algorithms (PRIM and fastPRIM) between principal and pettiest components: the final boxes obtained by fastPRIM are almost five times smaller than those of its competitor.